akar247/RecipeRatingPredictions/README.md

 We decided to choose rmse over other metrics because it is a straightforward variable.

-- It is always expressed in the same units as our response variable to interpretation is simple.
+- It is always expressed in the same units as our response variable so interpretation is simple.

-- It is sensitive to outliers so we can understand how our model handles inputs that are much different from the norm of the training set.
+- It is sensitive to outliers so we can understand how our model handles inputs that are different from the norm of the training set.

 <br>